What you’ll learn

 The sad reality is that Amazon dominates the marketplace and there is no one close.

 Walmart marketplace is still a mess and there is a cliff-like drop off between Amazon and Walmart.
 I don’t even know who the 3rd player is.
+We are on ebay, etsy, wayfair, but nothing worth writing about.

 There’s talk about Shopify trying to do something, but it’s a completely different system and model which won’t affect Amazon.